gilmae/DavidEdgar/resume.markdown

 ### Technical Lead
-C4 Communication
+C4 Communication,
 Sept 2009 - May 20012

-Leading teams ranging from two to seven people Providing technical leadership Mentoring of junior developers Software development Solution scoping and planning Analysis and design
+*Leading teams ranging from two to seven people Providing technical leadership Mentoring of junior developers Software development Solution scoping and planning Analysis and design*

 ### Senior Developer
-APT
+APT,
 March 2007 - September 2009

-Solely responsible for the development and maintenance of an internal CRM platform:
-Solution design Development Technical support
+** Achievements **
+* Designed and built a bespoke customer relationship management tool, which allowed the business to better target customers for repeat business.
+* Built an extract-transform-load process to streamline the integration of data from newly acquired data sources.
+* Built a reporting tool allowing sales and marketing teams to build data sets from multiple data sources using a simple web-based interface.

 ### Software Developer
+Global Red,
-Global Red 02 / 2001 - 03 / 2007 Software Develper
+February 2001 - March 2007

-Responsible for the full SDLC of client projects from requirements gathering at the client site all the way through to user acceptance testing and support.
+*Responsible for the full SDLC of client projects from requirements gathering at the client site all the way through to user acceptance testing and support.
 Produced loyalty sites for financial institutes, such as St. George and MasterCard Produced a CMS-driven public information site for Surf Life Saving NSW.
-Team member on an SMS-driven direct marketing platform for Optus.
+Team member on an SMS-driven direct marketing platform for Optus.*

 ### Developer
 Telstra